Enable accidental deletions prevention in the Microsoft Entra provisioning service

 You can click either Allow deletes or View provisioning logs.

-The Allow deletes action will delete the objects that triggered the accidental delete threshold.
-Use the following procedure to accept the deletes.
+The Allow deletes action deletes the objects that triggered the accidental delete threshold.
+Use the procedure to accept the deletions.

 - Select Allow deletes.